-The department and our programs are committed to the preparation of highly qualified professionals who will seek to promote maximum growth and development of individuals (children, adolescents, and adults) with whom they work.
+The department is committed to the preparation of highly qualified professionals who will seek to promote maximum growth and development of individuals (children, adolescents, and adults) with whom they work.
 This is accomplished through a carefully planned curricula which includes the following: interdisciplinary and multidisciplinary approaches; theory linked to practice; a practitioner-scientist approach; self awareness and self-exploration activities; opportunities to learn and demonstrate respect for others; and socialization into the role of the profession.
 We value respect for the social foundations and cultural diversity of others and promote opportunities for students to learn how others construct their world.

 We emphasize to our students to focus on the assets and coping abilities of the people with whom they work rather than focusing on deficits.
 Additionally, we encourage the promotion of preventative services, which maximize individual functioning.
 Our programs are grounded in a systematic eclectic philosophical orientation, which includes: systemic theory; social constructionism; social learning theory; and person-centered approaches.